-The three member Commission is the executive board of Norfolk County’s incorporated Country government, in some ways analogous to a Select Board.
+The three-member Commission is the executive board of Norfolk County’s incorporated Country government.
 The Commissioners are, ex officio, members of the seven member Board of Trustees of the Norfolk County Agricultural High School.
 The term of office is four years, with staggered terms.

 Joseph P. Shea, Quincy